microsoft/finops-toolkit/docs/finops-hub/troubleshooting.md

 ---

-## Exception of type 'Microsoft.Mashup.Engine.Interface.ResourceAccessForbiddenException' was thrown
+## Power BI: Exception of type 'Microsoft.Mashup.Engine.Interface.ResourceAccessForbiddenException' was thrown

 Indicates that the account loading data in Power BI does not have the [Storage Blob Data Reader role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-reader).
 Grant this role to the account loading data in Power BI.

 ---

-## The remote name could not be resolved: '\<storage-account>.dfs.core.windows.net'
+## Power BI: The remote name could not be resolved: '\<storage-account>.dfs.core.windows.net'

 Indicates that the storage account name is incorrect.
 Verify the **StorageUrl** parameter.
 See [Setup a FinOps hub report](#setup-a-finops-hub-report) for details.

+---

+## Power BI: We cannot convert the value null to type Logical

+Indicates that the **Billing Account ID** parameter is empty.
+If using FinOps hubs, set the value to the desired billing account ID.
+If you do not have access to the billing account or do not want to include commitment purchases and refunds, set the value to `0` and open the **CostDetails** query in the advanced editor and change the `2` to a `1`.
+This will inform the report to not load actual/billed cost data from the Cost Management connector.
+See [How to setup Power BI](../power-bi/setup.md#-setup-your-first-report) for details.

+Applicable versions: **0.1 - 0.1.1** (fixed in **0.1.2**)

 ---